jacobtomlinson/carte-noire/_posts/2019-03-15-mar-15-on-having-a-healthy-relationship-with-death.md

   - life
   - mortality
 ---
-Death and mortality has been on my mind lately.
+Death and mortality have been on my mind lately.

 I recently talked to my grandmother who I visited this New Years (in California).
 She mentioned that she was happy I came back in January, because if she dies soon, she'd have been able to see me one last time before then.
 My grandmother is a few weeks from 89 and her health has been declining lately.
 She helped raise me and I love her a lot, though I admit shamefully I don't talk to her much.
 What makes things scarier is that I've never experienced the death of anyone close to me, ever.
 In 22 years, not an uncle, aunt, cousin, grandparent, friend, sibling, or parent.
 I've been to funerals of extended family, or family friends, people I've met maybe once or twice in my life, but that's it.
 I don't know how it feels.
 What is death like?

-You know, I've noticed suicide has become more talked about the last few years than it ever was.
+I've also noticed recently that suicide has become more talked about the last few years than it ever was.
 Famous celebrities and artists lost themselves to suicide and drug abuse, which sent ripples across the world and sparking conversations about mental health (conversations non-celebrities have been trying to have for years).
 I myself have had an extremely difficult year, and though I've gotten better at dealing with turmoil, I still think about death constantly when life is overwhelming.
 My mental health is precarious at best.

 But what does it mean to think about killing yourself in a time where people are mass slaughtered in their schools and places of worship?
 What does it mean to grieve for lives lost when we are doing so little to fix the causes of these tragedies?
 What does it mean to be scared of dying when we aren't even leading lives we value in the first place?